 The Internet is a great way to find out what people are looking for at any given moment.
 You can search for almost anything.
-GoogleTM is a popular search engine you can use, or you can try any of the others like Yahoo!® or Mamma.com.
+Google[TM] is a popular search engine you can use, or you can try any of the others like Yahoo!.
 Type in phrases like "top concerns of Americans," "best-selling nonfiction topics," or "popular how-to manuals."
-Common worries of 2005.

-And while you're on the Internet...
+And While You're on the Internet...

-Find out the most popular nonfiction books from the New York Times bestseller list, Amazon, and a Google search for ebooks.
+Find out the most popular nonfiction books from the New York Times bestseller list, Amazon, and a Google search for best-selling books.
 Your findings will tell you exactly what book subjects people are buying right now.